-Stylized Result 9.
-Financial liberalization seems to alleviate financing constraints of firms, especially for smaller ones.
+Stylized Result 9- Financial liberalization seems to alleviate financing constraints of firms, especially for smaller ones.

-In the economies where financial markets are overregulated, several inefficiencies arise due to information hampering along with heavy bureaucratic procedures.
-Usually, financial liberalization facilitates the access of firms to credit, especially small ones, by reducing the institutional barriers and transaction costs in the market for credit.
-However, one must also take into consideration that financial liberalization might allow the lender to "hide" the real risk of the assets, allowing them to accept projects with higher risk.

-On one hand, Gelos and Werner (2002), analysing the Mexican manufacturing sector for the period 1984-1994, find that investment was generally financially constrained and that liberalization eased the access of small firms to external funds (note that large firms previously had a preferential treatment).
-Bhaduri (2005) and Ghosh (2006), both using cash-flow and leverage measures, also show that financial liberalization in India during the 1990s alleviated financial constraints faced by manufacturing firms, in particular for small ones.
-Several other studies, that resort to different measures of financial constraints, all report that financial reform caused a reduction in financial constraints, for instance: Harris et al. (1994) for Indonesia, Guncavdi et al. (1998) for Turkey, Laeven (2002) and Koo and Maeng (2005) for Korea and Wang (2003) for Taiwan.
-In an opposing direction of liberalization, Forbes (2007), recently showed that Chilean capital controls increased financial constraints for small firms.
+In the economies were financial markets are overregulated, several inefficiencies arise due to information hampering along with heavy bureaucratic procedures.
+Usually, financial liberalization facilitates the access of firms to credit, specially small ones, by reducing the institutional barriers and transaction costs in the market for credit.
+Gelos and Werner (2002), for example, analysing the Mexican manufacturing sector for the period 1984-94, find that investment was generally financially constrained and that liberalization eased the access of small firms to external funds (note that large firms previously had a preferential treatment).
+Bhaduri (2005) and Ghosh (2006) also show that financial liberalization in India during the 1990s alleviated financial constraints faced by manufacturing firms, in particular for small ones.
+Several other studies report that financial reform caused a reduction in financial constraints, for instance: Harris et al. (1994) for Indonesia, Guncavdi et al. (1998) for Turkey, Laeven (2002) and Koo and Maeng (2005) for Korea and Wang (2003) for Taiwan.
+In an opposing direction of liberalization, Forbes (2007) recently showed that Chilean capital controls increased financial constraints for small firms.